-On January 26, 2012, EPA and CTS Corporation entered into an Administrative Order and Settlement Agreement on Consent (AOC) for Remedial Investigation and Feasibility Study (RI/FS).
+In January 2012, EPA and CTS Corporation entered into an Administrative Order and Settlement Agreement on Consent (AOC) for Remedial Investigation and Feasibility Study (RI/FS).
 All work conducted by CTS Corporation will be overseen by EPA and NCDENR.

 EPA and NCDENR have mutually conducted a broad range of community involvement activities to involve the community and solicit their input.
 They have made substantial efforts to ensure that the Asheville community remained informed about site activities throughout the site cleanup and evaluation process.
 Outreach activities have included public notices and information meetings regarding site progress and activities.
 Outreach activities have also included work with the local government.
 ATSDR has also engaged in outreach activities along with EPA and NCDPH to inform the community on contaminants of concern.
 EPA staff distributes Community Update Information Sheets monthly via email.
 If you would like to be added to the email distribution list, please contact Angela or Samantha.